United States Coast Guard Auxiliary: Leadership and staffing

-District Commodores, District Chiefs of Staff, Division Commanders, Division Vice Commanders, Flotilla Commanders, and Flotilla Vice Commanders are elected annually to provide overall organizational leadership.
+District Commodores and District Chiefs of Staff are elected to a two-year term.
+Division Commanders, Division Vice Commanders, Flotilla Commanders, and Flotilla Vice Commanders are elected annually to provide overall organizational leadership.
 Staff officers are appointed by these elected officers to oversee various program areas.

 The Coast Guard Auxiliary does not have a military chain of command; it does, however, have a similar concept called the "Chain of Leadership and Management" (or "COLM").
 Auxiliarists are expected to adhere to the COLM when issuing instructions and seeking direction/guidance on policy matters.
-There are actually two COLM's.
+There are actually two COLMs.
 Staff officers at each level report to both their own elected unit leader and to the staff officer in the equivalent position at the next highest level of the organization (this is known as "parallel staffing").
-For example, a flotilla staff officer overseeing the flotilla's public education program (the "FSO-PE") reports to both his/her own Flotilla Commander (through the Flotilla Vice Commander) and the division staff officer for public education (the "SO-PE").
+For example, a Flotilla Staff Officer (FSO) overseeing the flotilla's public education program (the "FSO-PE") reports to both his/her own Flotilla Commander (through the Flotilla Vice Commander) and the division Staff Officer for public education (the "SO-PE").